patelvivekdev/mixedbread-ai-provider/readme.md

 export const generateEmbeddings = async (
   value: string,
 ): Promise<Array<{ embedding: number[]; content: string }>> => {
+  // Generate chunks from the input value const chunks = value.split('\n');

+  // Optional: You can also split the input value by comma
+  // const chunks = value.split(',');

+  // Or you can use LLM to generate chunks(summarize) from the input value

   const { embeddings } = await embedMany({
     model: embeddingModel,
     values: chunks,